Preparing for the Public Health Impacts of Climate Change

 Read the Full Report

-MICHAP in partnership with the City of Ann Arbor is conducting an HIA to examine the health and psychosocial benefits associated with targeting tree plantings to residential areas where there are both low canopy and populations highly vulnerable to extreme heat events.
+MICHAP in partnership with the City of Ann Arbor conducted an HIA to examine the health and psychosocial benefits associated with targeting tree plantings to residential areas of Ann Arbor, Michigan with lower tree canopy and populations vulnerable to both directly to extreme heat events and to health conditions affected by heat and tree canopy.
+It is intended to inform the tree planting strategy of the City of Ann Arbor Urban Community Forestry Management Plan, by recommending priority neighborhoods for tree plantings.

 Preparing & Responding to Natural Disasters